SympathyForYou/FPS-Chess-Room-Maker/README.md

 - Ensure your game window is visible and not minimized.
 - Check that your screen resolution matches the script's expectations.
 (1920 x 1080)
-- If clicks are misaligned, you may need to adjust coordinates in the script.

-## How to Change Coordinates

-1. Run [/test/coordinates](test/test_coordinates.py) to see your mouse coordinates in the console.

-2. Note down the desired coordinates.

-3. Update these coordinates in the [config file](config.py).

 ## How to Change Description & Room Name